AdobeDocs/experience-platform.en/help/web-sdk/commands/sendmediaevent.md

 ### Play {#play}

 The `media.play` event type is used to track when media playback starts.
-This event should be sent when the media starts playing.
+This event should be sent when the player changes state to "playing" from another state.
+Other states from which the player moves to "playing" include "buffering", the user resuming from "paused", the player recovering from an error, or autoplay.

 >[!BEGINTABS]